pratt3000/NameNormalizer-RAG/Readme.md

 2. create a folder `postgresdata` in the main working directory

-# How to run:
+## How to (actually) run it locally:

-1. To initialize a small dummy index with some dummy data run initialize_index() in main.py
-2. `make deploy`
+1. To spin up all things simply type `make deploy` in your terminal.
+(Docker needed)

-3. Optional - to see logs `make logs`
+    (Optional - to see logs run `make logs`)

+2. Visit `http://0.0.0.0:8888` and test endpoints.

-4. visit `http://0.0.0.0:8888` and the api endpoint for putting in alternative merchant names is http://0.0.0.0:8888/pm/{alternative_merchant_name}.
-This will return the closest normalized company name.
+    1. The api endpoint for normalizing merchant names is `http://0.0.0.0:8888/pm/{alternative_merchant_name}`.
+This will return the closest normalized company name, along with other details.

-5. To stop `make all_down`
+4. To stop `make all_down`

+## Testing
+1. To test run `tests.py`.
+If no exceptions arise, everything is working.

+    p.s.
+Didnt get time to write better tests.
+TODO.